hosseinphy/hazizi.github.io/_posts/2021-11-19-Sentiment_analysis.md

 stop_words_lemma = set(tokenize_lemma(' '.join(STOP_WORDS)))
 ```

 ## Bigram_model

-### Hyperparamters
+### Hyperparameters
-The selected hyperparamters for this model are those that control the vocabulary in the tokenization step (`max_features`, `min_df`, `max_df`)
+The selected hyperparameters for this model are those that control the vocabulary in the tokenization step (`max_features`, `min_df`, `max_df`)
 and the regularization of the regression estimator (`alpha`).
-To determine these paramters we used [`GridSearchCV`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV).
+To determine these parameters we used [`GridSearchCV`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV).

 ### Data transformation
-Since we aimed to predict star values of reviews based on their text, we built a custom scikit-learn transformer (`ColumnSelectTransformer`) that returns a list of text of all reviews from all records.
+Since we aimed to predict star values of reviews based on their text, we built a custom scikit-learn transformer (`ColumnSelectTransformer`) that returns a list of review’s text from all records.

-The snippet below shows a pipeline that will transform the data from records all the way to predictions, where the hyperparamter tuning is only operating on an `Ridge` estimator that was fed to `GridSearchCV`.
+The snippet below shows a pipeline that will transform the data from records all the way to predictions, where the hyperparameter tuning is only operating on an `Ridge` estimator that was fed to `GridSearchCV`.

 ```python
 pipe_feature = Pipeline([